scribe-security/docs/docs/ci-integrations/github/README.md

 *gensbom* has other capabilities and CLI options but the simplest integration is to call it to create an *SBOM* of the repository and the final image. these *SBOMs* are then automatically uploaded to Scribe Hub.

 For the integration to work, you must first set the repository-specific secrets provided for you on the <a href='https://beta.hub.scribesecurity.com/producer-products'>'add project'</a> page.
-Of the provided secrets, `clientid` and `clientsecret` are identical for all your future projects and `projectkey` is unique for this particular project only.
+Of the provided secrets, `clientid` and `clientsecret` are identical for all your future projects and `productkey` is unique for this particular project only.

 ## Creating encrypted secrets for a repository